 Most Ophthalmic Plastic, Orbit and Reconstructive Surgery fellowship programs are accredited and monitored by the American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS).
 There are currently only thirty two ASOPRS accredited Fellowship positions in the United States, two of which are here at TOC Eye & Face under the directorship of Dr. Sean Blaydon and Dr. Vikram Durairaj, faculty Dr. Tanuj Nakra and Dr. Richard Allen.

 ASOPRS was founded in 1969 to establish a qualified body of surgeons who have training and experience in the highly specialized field of Ophthalmic Plastic and Orbit Surgery.
-Our own Dr. Shore was President of ASOPRS in 2003.
+TOC’s co-founder Dr. Shore was President of ASOPRS in 2003.
+TOC’s Dr. Richard Allen, PhD is the current president of ASOPRS.
 The purpose of ASOPRS is to advance education, research and the quality of clinical practice in the fields of aesthetic and reconstructive plastic surgery specializing in the face, orbits, eyelids, and lacrimal system.
 Membership in ASOPRS requires completion of an approved fellowship, the passing of rigorous written and oral examinations, and the completion of a thesis research project.
 ASOPRS currently has over 450 national and 30 international members.